elisiejuskumiscius/IBAN_validator/README.md

 Served three endpoints described below.

-1. Served an endpoint that returns list of IBANS which can be used to test other endpoints:
+1. Served an endpoint that returns list of IBANS which can be used to test other endpoints: <br />
 ```http://localhost:8080/api/ibanlist```

 2. Served an endpoint for one IBAN validation that returns true or false respectively. <br />